 - Communication and Interaction

 - Cognition and learning

-- Social, emotional or mental health difficulties
+- Social, Emotional and Mental Health difficulties

-- Sensory and/or physical needs.
+- Sensory and/or Physical needs

 At St Leonard's we are committed to the early identification and intervention of children who may have SEND.
 Preparation for those children who experience difficulty in their basic skills is a normal part of all lesson planning.
-Special educational provision is underpinned by high quality teaching.
+Special educational provision is underpinned by high quality first teaching which facilitates inclusive teaching and learning for all abilities, races, and genders.
+Quality first teaching takes into account the needs of children and makes provision for them.
+This enables all children to participate effectively in all curriculum and assessment activities.
 More detailed observations are made in a variety of contexts as well as careful monitoring of the curriculum and tracking of pupil progress.
 We obtain information from parents/carers and any other records from the previous schools the children may have attended.
+We seek to ensure all children are fully included in all aspects of school life.